wp-plugins/menus-plus/readme.txt

 == Description ==

 Creates an assembly of pages, categories, and external URLs into a nice heterogeneous list.
 For CMS applications of WordPress, organizing a menu list is a pain; this makes it easier.
 Drag and drop them until you like what you see.
 No hacks or finicky 'Page Order' methods need apply.

+Use

+1. Configure your list from the Menus Plus+ option page located in the 'Appearance' area.
+1. Place `<?php menusplus(); ?>` in your template ... wherever you want it.

+Support

+For any issues you're having with Menus Plus+, or if you'd like to suggest a feature, visit the [Plugin Homepage](http://keighl.com/plugins/menus-plus/ "Plugin homepage").

 == Installation ==